gregsdennis/coding-for-smarties/published/2015/03/13/Implicit Interfaces.md

 # Implicit Interfaces

-Today’s topic is based on a question I posted on StackOverflow some time ago.
-There were several workarounds, but in the end, I’d still like this added as a C# feature.
-Since posting the question, I’ve had some time to ponder the idea a bit more, and here’s my final suggestion.
+Today's topic is based on a question I posted on StackOverflow some time ago.
+There were several workarounds, but in the end, I'd still like this added as a C# feature.
+Since posting the question, I've had some time to ponder the idea a bit more, and here's my final suggestion.

 ## The Problem